 When my panic attacks began, I read every book about overcoming panic I could find and put what I learned into practice, but nothing worked.
 My doctor immediately tried medication, but I ended up being medication-sensitive to the SSRIs prescribed to me.
 SSRIs help prevent panic attacks and, coincidentally, also treat depression.
+I was able, however, to tolerate alprazolam, a sedative, in its lowest dose.
 At the same time I took medication, I went to counseling.
 I faced the abuse I suffered in the past, the lack of peace in the present, and was told I needed to change my negative thought patterns and change my self-image.
 In other words, I needed to reinvent myself.
-No one told me how to do that.
+No one told me how.

 I read self-help books and bought positive self-talk tapes and tried to believe in the statements I was to repeat every day, but the critical side of me would not be silenced.
 I didn’t have any faith in what those statements said.
 I wasn’t confident.
 People didn’t seek me out because I exuded strength.
 I didn’t believe I was going to have a great day.
 I didn’t believe I had control of my life.
 If I couldn’t control my panic attacks, how in the heck was I supposed to believe that I had the power to change my life.
 The panic attacks just seemed to reinforce that I’d lost all control.
 I never knew when they were coming, how long they’d last, or if they’d ever stop.